rtm-se/ai-commit-message/README.md

 - 13 - automatically reject messages longer than certain number of characters
 - 14 - support auto git diff context for smaller changes to give llm more lines to process
 - 15 - improve visibility on progress for creating commit message
+- 16 - custom prefix or use prefix from previous message
+- 17 - generate md doc for the diff
+- 18 - mixed prompt generation (choosing if you want to split files into several contexts)
+- 19 - support special diff splitters for better context